maddenp/iotaa/README.md

 ![teatime-dry-run-image](img/teatime-0.svg)

-Orange nodes indicate tasks with not-ready assets.
+Orange nodes indicate not-ready tasks.

 Removing `--dry-run` and following the first phase of the demo tutorial in the previous section, the following succession of graph images are shown: